GonzaQued/GonzaQued/README.md

 ### 😊 Hello!
-This is my GitHub profile where you can view my projects ♾️
+This is my GitHub profile where you can view all my projects ♾️

 <!--
 **GonzaQued/GonzaQued** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.